carlottas/ObjectTableSegmentation/README.md

 # Cluster_srv.cpp
+In order to launch the service, the following line must be called in the .launch file:

+    node name="cluster_segmentation_srv" 		pkg="pitt_object_table_segmentation" 	type="cluster_segmentation_srv"		/
 ## Ros parameter
 All the default values and the ros name are defined in the cpp file itself .
 **Convention used** :